Providing Component Access to Enclosing Record Objects

 overriding

-procedure Put (This : in out Serial_Port; Data : HAL.UInt8) with Inline;
+procedure Put (This : in out Serial_Port; Data : HAL.UInt8)

 -- Non-blocking, ie the caller can return before the Data goes out,